jzay/cs1302-minesweeper-alpha/README.md

 # CSCI 1302 - Minesweeper Alpha Project

-This repository contains the skeleton code for the Minesweeper Alpha project assigned to the students in Michael E. Cotterell's Spring 2014 CSCI 1302 class at the University of Georgia.
+This repository contains the skeleton code for the Minesweeper Alpha project assigned to the students in Michael E. Cotterell's Fall 2014 CSCI 1302 class at the University of Georgia.
 Please read the entirety of this file before beginning your project.